-1. Internal controls over settlements in the Sheriff's office should be strengthened.
-Repeat Finding Yes Criteria An effective system of internal control over cash in the Sheriff's office should include timely deposits and monthly settlements of collections.
-Condition As reported in the prior year's audit report, monthly settlements were not being settled to the County in a timely manner.
-Also, we noted that collections were not deposited into the bank account in a timely manner.
-Cause Controls were not in place to ensure timely settlements and deposits.
-Effect Failure to implement adequate controls over collections in the Sheriff's office could result in the loss or misappropriation of public funds.

-POST OFFICE BOX 956 • JACKSON, MISSISSIPPI 39205 • (601) 576-2800 • FAX (601) 576-2650 www.osa.state.ms.us
+1. Internal controls over the Sheriff's office collections should be strengthened.
+Repeat Finding Yes Criteria An effective system of internal controls in the Sheriff's office should include timely deposits of collections.
+Condition As reported in the two prior years' audit reports, we noted that collections were not deposited into the bank account in a timely manner.
+Cause Controls were not in place to ensure timeliness of deposits.
+Effect Failure to implement adequate controls over the Sheriff's office collections could result in the loss or misappropriation of public funds.
+POST OFFI CE BOX 956 • JACKSON, MISSISSIPPI 39205 • (601) 576-2800 • FAX (601) 576-2650 www.osa.state.ms.us

-Recommendation

-The Sheriff should implement internal controls to ensure that settlements and deposits are made on a timely basis.
+Recommendation The Sheriff should implement internal controls to ensure that deposits are made on a timely basis.

-Views of Responsible Official(s) I will comply.
+Official(s) I will comply.